Are you a homeowner looking to upgrade your home’s appearance by replacing the old roofing shingles with stylish new ones? You are at the right place.

 Metal

 Metal shingles are durable and aesthetically pleasing roofing materials.
 Different types of metal shingles, such as steel, aluminum, zinc, copper, etc., have different weights.
-The average weight
+The average weight of a single metal shingle ranges from 50 to 150 pounds per square.

 Measure the Roof Area

 The simplest way to calculate shingle weight is by calculating the roof area and determining the number of squares.
-Determine the total roof area in square feet by measuring the length and width of
+Determine the total roof area in square feet by measuring the length and width of each roof section, then multiplying these dimensions to calculate the area of each square.
+After that, sum up the areas of all squares to reach the total square foot of the roof.

 Once you know how much square feet the roof is, you can easily determine how much roof debris will be produced when it is removed.
-Using that estimate, you can easily determine the expected weight
+Using that estimate, you can easily determine the expected weight of the debris and, based on that, select the right-sized dumpster.
+Let’s understand this point with an example:

 Consider the surface area of your roof, which measures 4000 sq. ft.
 Now to estimate shingle weight: